dimitreOliveira/PodfAI/README.md

 # PodfAI
 This APP allows the user to create content in the style of podcasts based on the provided files.
 Some examples would be providing a paper, lecture, project description, personal resume, or many others.

+I also wrote a blog post to talk about this project, make sure to check "[**How to use generative AI to create podcast-style content from any input**](https://dimitreoliveira.medium.com/how-to-use-generative-ai-to-create-podcast-style-content-from-any-input-d07cbb3b1bc6)".

 # How it works

 ![](assets/diagram.jpg)